houlu369/FLAG_shapelets/README.md

 # FLAG_shapelets
-The results in Table 2 and 3 for paper [EfficientLearning of Timeseries Shapelets](http://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/view/12382/11724) can be reproduced by running FLAG.m.
+The results in Table 2 and 3 for paper [Efficient Learning of Timeseries Shapelets](http://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/view/12382/11724) can be reproduced by running FLAG.m.
 Several instructions are:

 1. One needs to download the data sets from UCR and UEA repository himself and save them to the folder named data.
 The link to these two data bases are:
 [UCR](http://www.cs.ucr.edu/~eamonn/time_series_data/),